Uncategorized

 • If the chin is tucked too much swimmer’s body will look like a curved “C”

-• Remind your child it’s okay to feel uncomfortable and awkward when practicing the Sweet Spot – it’s an entirely new position for the body.
-The body is smart and will learn to feel comfortable the more time they can spend in the Sweet Spot!
+• It’s okay to feel terribly awkward when practicing the Sweet Spot – it’s an entirely new position for the body.
+When are we ever floating on our side?!
+The body is smart and will learn to feel comfortable the more time you spend in the Sweet Spot.

 Overall, Sweet Spot competency builds endurance and improves one’s ability to swim longer distances.
-Although the Sweet Spot is a skill first learned in Level 4, it continues to be practiced and further developed and honed throughout the rest of the Learn-to-Swim program levels.
+Although the Sweet Spot is a skill first learned in Level 4 and Intermediate Adults, it continues to be practiced as a “recovery position” throughout the rest of the Learn-to-Swim program levels and strokes.

 By Amy Rzepka Uncategorized